ewth/interface-generator/README.md

 The specifics may vary depending on whether explicit argument types and return types are set to on.

-Note that it uses 4 spaces as tabs (because if you do otherwise you're a monster), and it sets the typehinting return for the setters to `$this` to allow for chaining (because if you do otherwise you're also a monster).
+Note that it uses 4 spaces as tabs (because if you do otherwise you're a monster! :stuck_out_tongue_winking_eye:), and it sets the typehinting return for the setters to `$this` to allow for chaining (because if you do otherwise you're also a monster! :stuck_out_tongue_winking_eye:).

 ### Usage